stypr/clubhouse-py/README.md

 ## Clubhouse API for python

+WARNING: Make sure to take a look at the source code before starting.

 For reference and education purposes only.

 Note that the software comes without any kinds of warranty.